-In a traditional dojo in Japan the Dojo Kun (Code of Ethics) is recited at the end of every class, after Mokuso (Meditation).
+In a traditional Karate and Kobudo dojo in Japan, the Dojo Kun (Code of Ethics) is recited at the end of every class, after Mokuso (Meditation).
 This recital must always be chanted with strength, character and sincerity, it should never be mumbled.
 The procedure is that a chosen sempai (senior student) is given the privilege of reciting one line of the code, which is then repeated by all in the class.
 This is then repeated for each line in the code until the whole of the Dojo Kun is completed.
 In an article on the Dojo Kun, by Harry Cook, he says:

 "The dojo kun points the way to the ultimate aim of training, which is mastery of the self.
 Ultimately, technique as such is of no importance, as it is the individual's spirit which is being developed and disciplined.
 By seriously following the techniques inherent in these apparently simple precepts, the trainee can begin to make progress in the Way of the Martial Arts."

 Thereby the continuous repeating of these codes develops the mind and character of each student, reflecting their desire to strive forwards in life and applying what they have learnt in their everyday activities.
-Sadly this type of recital is not practiced in the majority of dojo's in the west.
+Sadly this type of recital is not practised in the majority of dojo's in the west.